 Costa Trivex Lenses block 100% of harmful UV rays and they’re some of the safest on the market, rivaled only by polycarbonate lenses for their impact resistance.
 But unlike polycarbonate lenses, which are injection molded, Trivex lenses are cast molded.
 The cast molding process is much slower than injection molding, resulting in lenses with sharper optics.
 Glass lenses, while renowned for exceptional clarity, can be heavy and uncomfortable.
 Trivex lenses are made from an exceptionally clear, lightweight material that you can wear comfortably all day.
 So with Trivex lenses, you get the crisp vision of glass with the lighter weight and impact resistance of polycarbonate.

-Costa offers seven specialized lens tints, created to function optimally depending on light conditions.
+Costa offers seven specialized lens tints, including Blue Mirror, Green Mirror, Gray Silver Mirror, Copper Silver Mirror, Sunrise Silver Mirror, Gray, and Copper.
+Each is created to function optimally depending on light conditions.
 This is especially important for fishing, where the peak times of day are often dawn or dusk.
 And there is a big difference in light levels between fishing out on open water in the ocean, for example, and fishing inshore in a stream.

 The best lens for bright, full-sun situations on the open water and offshore.
 Gray base with 10% light transmission.
 Great for boating and fishing in deep water, or on open reflective water with harsh sun.